 How to Tell When Green Varieties of Tomatoes are Ripe

-I’ve been growing Green Zebra tomatoes for a number of years, because the flavor is excellent and they usually produce a good crop here.
+I've been growing Green Zebra tomatoes for a number of years, because the flavor is excellent and they usually produce a good crop here.
 As the name implies, they ripen green with stripes.
-As with other green varieties I’ve tried, you can tell they are ripe because the underlying color of the green tomato turns more yellow/golden instead of white/lighter green.
-The flesh will also turn soft and juicy.
+As with other green varieties I've tried, you can tell they are ripe because the underlying color of the green tomato turns more yellow/golden instead of white/lighter green when they've reached full maturity.
+The flesh turns soft and juicy.

 Other Reasons For Strange Colored Tomatoes

-Sunscald – Light colored, leathery patches, generally found on the top or side of the tomato may be sunscald, which is due to intense sun exposure.
+Sunscald – Light colored, leathery patches, generally found on the top or side of the tomato, may be sunscald.
+Sunscald is due to intense sun exposure.
 If not spoiled, the rest of the tomato may be used.
 Sometimes the scald leads to rot.

 Soil Fertility Issues – Cornell University Cooperative Extension notes, “high levels of magnesium and low levels of potassium can lead to conditions like blotchy or uneven ripening or yellow shoulder disorder.”

 Blossom End Rot – When the blossom end of your tomato fruits has a small or large black lesion, this is blossom end rot.
 It's linked to low calcium availability in the soil, so adding calcium during planting may be helpful for avoiding it.